 So, if digital media is so wonderful, and the number of people consuming traditional media has decreased, does traditional media still have a place?
 At Touchdown, we would argue absolutely.

 Traditional media formats allow clients to reach a highly specific and exclusive audience.
 Sector-specific publications are read by key industry decision makers – and still carry a lot of clout.
 Furthermore, not everyone accesses digital media frequently, and many still get the bulk of their media content from traditional forms.
 Radio, TV, newspapers, and magazines reach a huge number of people – and are often viewed as more trustworthy amongst the general public too.

 The best of both worlds

 So if both have benefits, it seems obvious that choosing one over the other is a false dichotomy.
 Indeed they are often linked together.
 Publications share their articles on social media, and encourage comments and interactions.
 Articles can embed Youtube videos, or link to tweets.

 Therefore, for most campaigns, it makes the most sense to target both in order to ensure that your client’s voice is heard as widely as possible.
 Rather than pitting the two against each other, it’s worth taking the time to be creative, and ultimately create something that will be much more successful.

 How do you think online and social media have changed traditional media?
 Head to our LinkedIn page and join in the discussion, we’d love to hear your thoughts!

-If you are in need of a digital marketing agency do not hesitate to get in touch – to learn about some recent Touchdown campaigns, check out our case study page, and to understand more about how your company could benefit from PR, read our recent blog here!
+If you are in need of a digital marketing agency do not hesitate to get in touch – to learn about some recent Touchdown campaigns, check out our case study page, or discover some interesting niches that we cover, including identity management in PR.
+To understand more about how your company could benefit from PR, read our recent blog here!